Gmail upgrade brings new web app, confidential mode, nudges, snooze, and more

 Historically, Gmail hasn’t been synonymous with privacy and confidentiality given that it used to serve you ads based on the content of your emails.
 However, last year Google committed to stopping this practice, though it’s worth noting that its technology may still scan your emails to provide other services.

 Google is adamant that no person within the company will ever read your emails, but that doesn’t mean that your emails are safe from third-party infiltrations.
 As such, Gmail will soon offer users a dedicated “confidential mode” on the web and in its mobile apps, designed to protect against two kinds of attacks.
-One of those is what Thacker called the “dangers that come with the permanence of email.”
+One of those is what Bank called the “dangers that come with the permanence of email.”

 So let’s say Jane sends Bob an email today with some sensitive information, and Bob’s account is later compromised by a hacker through no fault of Jane — Gmail can hold years of potentially sensitive information.
 With confidential mode, however, the email will automatically expire at a time of the sender’s choosing.
 Or the sender can revoke it manually later.